Deformed Homogeneous Polynomials and the Generalized $q$-Exponential Operator: Introduction

-which are a unification of the previous polynomials.
-We give basic properties of the polynomials $\rr_{n}$, their $q$-differences equation, representations, and recurrence relations.
-We show the relation they have with the $u$-deformed $q$-exponential function $\e_{q}(x,u)$ of Sokal.
+where $\opS_{n}(x;q)$ are the Stieltjes-Wigert polynomials. \end{itemize} In this paper, we give basic properties of the polynomials $\opR_{n}$, their $q$-difference equation, representations, and recurrence relations.
+Five types of generating functions for the polynomials $\opR_{n}(x,y;u|q)$ are obtained

+and many special cases are given.
+These generating functions are expressed in terms of the deformed basic hypergeometric series ${}_{r}\Phi_{s}$ defined by

-The paper is divided as follows: Section 2 discusses basic identities of the q-differential operator.
+The paper is divided into the following sections: Section 2 discusses the basic identities of the $q$-differential operator.
 In Section 3, the deformed basic hypergeometric series ${}_{r}\Phi_{s}$ is introduced.
-As we will note later, these series are closely related to the polynomials $\rr_{n}(x,y;u,v|q)$.
+As we will note later, these series are closely related to the polynomials $\opR_{n}(x,y;u,v|q)$.
 In this section, we will give the equation in $q$-difference of the ${}_{2}\Phi_{1}$-series.
 Section 4 introduces the deformed homogeneous polynomials.
-Basic properties, $q$-difference equation, basic hypergeometric representations, and recurrence relations are given.
-Section 5 introduces the deformed $q$-exponential operator and gives some operator identities.
-In Sections 6 and 7, we generalize the $q$-binomial theorem and the Heine transformation formula.
-In Section 8, we establish Mehler and Rogers-type identities.
-We end with identities for the Rogers-Ramanujan and Exton $q$-exponential operators.
+Basic properties, $q$-difference equations, basic hypergeometric representations, and recurrence relations are given.
+Section 5 introduces the deformed $q$-exponential operator and provides some identities for this operator.
+In Section 6, generating functions for $\opR_{n}(x,y;u|q)$ are given: generalized $q$-binomial theorem, generalization of Heine's transformation formula, Mehler's, Srivastava-Agarwal, and Rogers type formulas.
+New transformation formulas for basic hypergeometric series are given.